Shaping the Energy Transition

 Kopernikus-Projekt Ariadne (BMBF)

-From the supply of power to the industry sector to the Paris climate targets, from individual sectors to the broader picture: With the Ariadne project, a network of leading research institutions is engaged in an unprecedentedly comprehensive research process to shape the energy transition.
+From the supply of power to the industry sector to the Paris climate target and from individual sectors to the broader picture: With the Ariadne project, a network of leading research institutions is engaged in an unprecedentedly comprehensive research process to shape the energy transition.
 The three-year project’s objective is to gain a deeper understanding of the impact of various policy instruments in order to develop socially viable energy transition strategies.
 From the outset, political decision-makers, business representatives and citizens will be involved in a large-scale dialog process.

 "Climate targets alone do not guarantee success, concrete measures are needed.
 And this is precisely where Ariadne comes in, providing an overview and pointing the way through the complex details of the energy transition," explains Ottmar Edenhofer, Director of the Potsdam Institute for Climate Impact Research (PIK) and the Mercator Research Center on Global Commons and Climate Change (MCC) and head of the Kopernikus Project Ariadne: "With the distinctive collective expertise of 26 research partners, we can create an overarching perspective, assess the influence of policy instruments, and identify a multitude of potential policy options - and thus provide crucial orientation knowledge for decision-makers on the path to a climate-neutral Germany. "